 The DVAN SmartLines module for Optuma is a suite of market tools that gives an investor access to Divergence Analysis’ 27-year moneyflow methodology.
 The module is comprised of indicators that create a clear framework in which to analyze markets—including trading signals, trend direction, momentum, support/resistance, and buying/selling cycles.
-For a limited time, we would like to offer these powerful tools free of charge for all Optuma clients, so please send a request to firstname.lastname@example.org to have the module enabled on your account, or click here to subscribe.
+I’m pleased to announce that these tools are now available on Optuma.
+Contact firstname.lastname@example.org to have a free trial enabled on your account, or click here to subscribe.

 Let me tell you a bit about how these tools were developed.
 The year was 1985, and after studying technical analysis for over 10 years, reading everything I could get my hands on, I considered myself adept at this type of analysis.
 I was a broker working at Alex Brown & Sons Inc., where I continued to see the lag effect from technical analysis techniques, and wanted something better.

 I began by writing out in two paragraphs what I wanted to accomplish.
 In short, I wanted to develop a systematic approach to market entries/exits.
 But these had to be “leading indicators”, as opposed to the 99% of technical indicators of the day that all lagged.
 They lagged because the inputs were prices—something had to occur by price and it would show up in the indicator afterwards.